 Material choices include paperboard and folding carton grades (coated board 300–600 gsm, rigid chipboard 800–1200 µm), textile inserts (velvet, cotton), and molded polymer trays [PET (Polyethylene Terephthalate), PLA (Polylactic Acid)].
 The list below provides actionable specification items.

-• Surface treatment: Indicate coating type and gloss level.
+- Surface treatment: Indicate coating type and gloss level.
 Use short labels such as aqueous varnish or soft‑touch lamination.
-Add test method names for adhesion and abrasion, like Taber abrasion test or ISO (International Organization for Standardization) 5351.
+Add test method names for adhesion and abrasion, like the Taber abrasion test or ISO (International Organization for Standardization) 5351.

-• Printing standard: Provide a color reference and proofing step.
+- Printing standard: Provide a color reference and proofing step.
 Use Pantone codes or CMYK (Cyan, Magenta, Yellow, Key‑Black) builds.
-Add a contract proof or press check step for accuracy across items such as makeup kits, candle boxes, or earphone boxes.
+Add a contract proof or press check step to maintain print accuracy across packaging formats such as makeup kits, candle boxes, or earphone boxes.

-• Foil and emboss parameters: Define foil type and mechanical targets.
+- Foil and emboss parameters: Define foil type and mechanical targets.
 Use short terms like hot‑stamp foil or cold foil.
-Add die pressure and emboss depth in mm for consistent results across small and large box formats.
+Add the pressure and emboss depth in mm for consistent results across small and large box formats.

 Which Design Elements are Used for Luxury Packaging?